View Samuel Terminesi's Obituary on TheDay.com and share memories

 |

 New London - Samuel Velio Terminesi, 73, of New London entered eternal life May 9, 2019, in the company of his loving family.
-He was the beloved husband of George Cornell who survives him.
 He was born Jan.
-6, 1946, in New London the son of the late Duillo "Chet" and Matilda "Tillie" (Collino) Terminesi.
+6, 1946, in New London, the son of the late Duillo "Chet" and Matilda "Tillie" (Collino) Terminesi.

+He attended local schools and graduated from New London High School.
+He enlisted in the United States Air Force and was honorably discharged in May 1963.
+He worked many years in merchandise and retail management positions including Two Guys and Caldors.
+He became a hairstylist in 1978 in Nebraska, and owned his own shop, Sam's Hairport.
+He returned to Connecticut in 1995 and finished his working career in food sales and delivery.
+He retired in 1997 after a work injury.

+He was united in marriage to George Cornell Aug.
+5, 2002, in Milford, Mass.
+He is survived by his husband George, his only daughter Dana (Terminesi) Ratigan and her husband Todd of Sacramento, Calif.; three grandchildren, Jordyn, Sydney, and Tyson Eastman; a great-granddaughter Devyn Marie Eastman; his sister Helen (Terminesi) Bliven of Waterford, and his ex-wife Susie Terminesi, mother of his daughter.
+He was predeceased by three sisters, Marie Miceli, Josephine Glaessner, and Jean Bottinelli.

 His family will receive relatives and friends from 4 to 8 p.m.
-Sunday at the Impellitteri-Malia Funeral Home, 84 Montauk Ave.
-New London.
+Sunday at the Impellitteri-Malia Funeral Home, 84 Montauk Avenue, New London.
 A funeral service will take place at 10 a.m.
-Monday in St. Ann Melkite Greek Catholic Church, 41 Cross Road Waterford.
+Monday in St. Ann Melkite Greek Catholic Church, 41 Cross Road, Waterford.
+Interment will be private.